 About me

-I am an assistant professor of Operations and Information Management and a Dean’s Ackerman Scholar at the School of Business, University of Connecticut.
+I am an Associate Professor and the Ph.D.
+Coordinator of Operations and Information Management at the School of Business, University of Connecticut.
 I received my Ph.D. in Operations, Information and Decisions from the Wharton School, University of Pennsylvania and my M.E. in Computer Science from the Institute of Automation, Chinese Academy of Sciences.

-My research primarily uses empirical data to study the social and economic impact of emerging phenomena driven by technology innovations in online platforms, such as social media, e-commerce, gig economy, and digital health platforms.
-In addition to empirical research, I also have a keen interest in developing novel econometric methods to address common challenges facing empirical researchers, such as the endogeneity problem in mediation analysis and the attribution problem in marketing campaigns.
+My research leverages empirical data to study the societal and economic impact of emerging phenomena fueled by technology innovations in online platforms, including e-commerce, social media, gig economy, digital health, and human-AI interaction.
+Beyond applied empirical work, I am deeply engaged in developing methodologies to address common statistical challenges in empirical research.

-My work has been published or accepted by premier journals such as Information Systems Research, Journal of Marketing Research, and MIS Quarterly.
-My research has won multiple best paper awards, including the Workshop on Information Systems and Economics (WISE) best paper award, the INFORMS Social Media Analytics Student Best Paper Runner-up award, and the INFORMS eBusiness Section Best Paper Runner-Up award.
+My work has appeared in premier journals such as Information Systems Research, Journal of Marketing Research, Management Science, and MIS Quarterly.
+My research has won multiple best paper awards, including the Workshop on Information Systems and Economics (WISE) best paper award, the INFORMS Social Media Analytics Student Best Paper Runner-up award, the INFORMS eBusiness Section Best Paper Runner-Up award, and the ACM CHI conference Best Paper Honorable Mention.
 I am also a recipient of the INFORMS Information Systems Society Gordon B. Davis Young Scholar Award.